 Harrisburg is a medium-sized city located in the state of Pennsylvania.
 With a population of 49,271 people and 36 constituent neighborhoods, Harrisburg is the 11th largest community in Pennsylvania.
-Harrisburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Harrisburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Harrisburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Harrisburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harrisburg are a mix of both white- and blue-collar jobs.
 Overall, Harrisburg is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Harrisburg who work in office and administrative support (13.79%), sales jobs (10.08%), and management occupations (6.69%).

 Also of interest is that Harrisburg has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Harrisburg are slightly better educated than the national average of 21.84% for all cities and towns, with 22.13% of adults in Harrisburg having a bachelor's degree or advanced degree.
+The education level of Harrisburg citizens is a little higher than the average for US cities and towns: 22.13% of adults in Harrisburg have at least a bachelor's degree.

 The per capita income in Harrisburg in 2018 was $22,621, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $90,484 for a family of four.
 However, Harrisburg contains both very wealthy and poor people as well.